weicocogoat/FYP_Integrate_MRAM-FPGA/FYP_Report/Chapter 3/README.md

 - PCB design 1 files, done in KiCad 8.0
 ### TangNano-MRAM zip file
 - PCB design 2 files, done in KiCad 8.0
+- This is the most relevant and up-to-date PCB design that is being used

 ## 3.3 FPGA
 - For Zedboard, Vivado and Vitis were used